Austin Reaves NBA Playoffs Player Props: Lakers vs. Nuggets

 Austin Reaves Insights vs. the Nuggets

-- Reaves is responsible for taking 6.7% of his team's field goal attempts this season with 7.7 per game.
+- This season, Austin Reaves has made four field goals per game, which adds up to 7.4% of his team's total makes.

-- He's put up 3.4 threes per game, or 8.4% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 9.7% of his team's three-pointers made, averaging 1.3 per game.

-- Reaves' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Reaves' opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Defensively, the Nuggets are eighth in the league, allowing 112.5 points per contest.
+- The Nuggets are the eighth-best defensive team in the NBA, allowing 112.5 points per game.

 - On the glass, the Nuggets are ranked No. 1 in the NBA, giving up 40.8 rebounds per game.

-- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.
+- In terms of assists, the Nuggets have conceded 25.7 per game, 15th in the league.

-- Allowing 11.4 made 3-pointers per contest, the Nuggets are the third-ranked team in the NBA.
+- The Nuggets are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per game.

 Austin Reaves vs. the Nuggets